Business routes of Interstate 70: Springfield business loop

 Interstate 70 Business (I-70 Bus.) was a former business loop for I-70 in Springfield.
 It ran from exit 47 at the east end of the State Route 4 (SR 40) overlap onto an expressway.
-The first interchange was a diamond interchange with Enon Road, then a partial cloverleaf with the southern terminus of SR 369.
+The first interchange was a diamond interchange with Enon Road, then a partial cloverleaf interchange with the southern terminus of SR 369.
 The route made an easterly turn before crossing a bridge over a railroad line, then encountered a west-to-southbound only flyunder interchange with Lower Valley Pike shortly before another westbound only flyunder interchange with US 40, where the expressway ended.

 After the interchange with US 68, which also included a bridge over the Mad River, I-70 Bus./US 40/SR 4 branched off to the northeast to break away from the Historic National Road onto Park Road, then became part of North Street.
 The route became a one-way pair after Bechtle Avenue, with the eastbound lanes moving to Columbia Street.
 Continuing to pass through downtown Springfield, the routes were joined by SR 41 at North Yellow Springs Street.
 Eastbound I-70 Bus./US 40/SR 4/SR 41 passed under a bridge that carried SR 72 on North Spring Street, while westbound I-70 Bus./US 40/SR 4/SR 41 intersected SR 72 directly.
 Access to SR 72 was from North Spring Street to either East Main Street or the westbound routes along North Street.

-SR 4 left the concurrency remaining on Columbia Street, when the one-way pair ended at an interchange for Lagonda Avenue, then turned southeast on another brief limited-access segment which ended as it rejoined Main Street at an at-grade interchange that included North and South Greenmount Avenues.
-SR 41 left the concurrency at the intersection with North and South Belmont Avenues, specifically turning onto South Belmont Avenue.
+SR 4 left the concurrency remaining on Columbia Street, when the one-way pair ended at an interchange for Lagonda Avenue, then turned southeast on another brief limited-access segment which ended as it rejoined Main Street at an at-grade interchange that included North and South Greenmount avenues.
+SR 41 left the concurrency at the intersection with North and South Belmont avenues, specifically turning onto South Belmont Avenue.
 East of South Fostoria Avenue, I-70 Bus./US 40 ran over another bridge over a railroad line, then widened to a four-lane divided highway with a wider grassy median.
 Some portions of this segment were also flanked by frontage roads.
 Among the sites along the road were the mothballed Melody Drive-In, the Harmony Farm Market, and the Heart of Ohio Antique Center as the last notable sites before I-70 Bus. ended at exit 62 on I-70 while US 40 continued toward Columbus, Ohio; Zanesville, Ohio; Baltimore, Maryland; and Atlantic City, New Jersey.

 Since 2008, I-70 Bus. has been decommissioned, but all other routes that ran concurrent with the route remain intact.
 Additionally, North Street was realigned between east of North Wittenburg Avenue and North Yellow Springs Street in 2011 to make way for a parking lot expansion at Mercy Health—Springfield Regional Medical Center.